Abdelaziz-hassan-Dev/Ball_Balancing_Robot/README.md

 \- When the ball is detected, the platform tilts to push it toward the center.

 \- When no ball is detected, servos return to default neutral angles.

 \- The system continuously runs in real time, updating every ~20 ms.

----

-\## 📸 Project Photos

-Add your project pictures here for better presentation: